Questions and Answers About Proton Therapy

 Is proton therapy experimental?

 Proton therapy is not experimental.
 It has been used to treat patients since the mid-1950s and was approved in 1988 by the U.S. Food and Drug Administration.
 Medicare and Medicaid began covering the procedure in 2000.
-To date, close to 80,000 people have received proton therapy at centers in Europe, Asia, and the United States.
+To date, more than 100,000 people have received proton therapy at centers in Europe, Asia, and the United States.

 Is research on proton therapy still conducted?